aloussase/Devsu.Banking/README.md

 I've skipped implementing some features because I had limited time to complete the project.
 Some of this include: patching and updating entities other than clients and client authentication.

+Also, the requirements specified that there should be asynchronous communication between the different services, but I did not find the need to do so, as I only needed to make a couple HTTP calls between them when generating the reports.
+If there really was the need, I would have used some sort of message queue like SQS or RabbitMQ, or a PubSub service like Redis.

 ## Technical Considerations